Research training

 Finding a research project

-Students are advised to discuss their ideas and options for research projects with their staff mentor or the study adviser at an early stage in their master’s.
-The mentor is usually the supervisor of the major research project and can advise which courses best fit in with the research topic.
+Students are advised to discuss their ideas and options for research projects with the study adviser at an early stage in their master’s.
+The research project supervisor can advise which courses best fit in with the research topic.
 They can also put a student in contact with external partners for external minor projects.

 Most research groups in the LIC advertise open positions on their website.
 In addition, positions are regularly posted on Brightspace.
 However, project opportunities are not limited to the ones advertised, and students are encouraged to approach any researcher whose work they are interested in to inform about possible projects in their group.